Inside the complex, secretive business of buying ube, the internet’s new favorite food

 “This time demand is really pressing,” she said.
 “People who are buying just for their home consumption cannot have any more.
 However, with our capacity, with the workers that we have, and the machinery that we have, we cannot extend more production.”

-Meanwhile, raw ube prices have risen about 38% compared to two years ago, Basatan said, and last year the supplier was only able to deliver half her usual order, about 3,000 kilograms.
+Meanwhile, raw ube prices have risen about 38% compared with two years ago, Basatan said, and last year the supplier was only able to deliver half her usual order, about 3,000 kilograms.

 In February, she asked to buy another 6,000 kilograms.
 She has yet to hear back.

-Note: This story has been updated to correct the name of the company Pamana World.